Public Policy

 January 2015: Rotterdam alderman and then-deputy-mayor Pex Langenberg visited Baltimore.
 His portfolio included sustainability, and transport.
 Baltimore-Rotterdam Sister City Committee helped organize a day-long series of presentations on innovative and sustainable projects happening in the Baltimore area.

-May 2014: a Science & Technology delegation from the Dutch Ministry of Security & Justice had meetings with several Baltimore-area organizations on topics like cybersecurity.
+May 2014: A Science & Technology delegation from the Dutch Ministry of Security & Justice had meetings with several Baltimore-area organizations on topics like cybersecurity.

 March 30-April 2, 2014: “Stad Amsterdam,” an authentic replica of a 19th century clipper sailing ship, visited Baltimore’s Inner Harbor.
 A delegation of government and economic representatives accompanied the ship, including a vice-governor.
 Baltimore-Rotterdam Sister City Committee helped host their visit and organize a breakfast roundtable to showcase Baltimore’s techniques for supporting entrepreneurship.